Likelihood of Confusion: What Makes Trademarks Similar or Not?

 DuPont Factors

 The DuPont factors are relevant considerations for making a determination on likelihood of confusion.
-The two most important factors are:
+As discussed above, the two most important factors are:

 • The similarity or dissimilarity of the marks in their entireties as to appearance, sound, connotation and commercial impression.

-• The relatedness of the goods or services as described in the application and registration(s).
+• The relatedness of the goods or services as identified in the trademark filings.

 [TMEP § 1207.01]